<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://portugaldiving.com/?p=1043</guid>

 <description><![CDATA[Operating since 2002, Nautigraciosa does much more than fantastic dives.
 Boat tours around the islands, dolphin and whale watching, snorkelling, dive courses, ocean kayaks, bird watching or even tours on the famous Graciosa’s donkeys, you name it.
-They can take you fast and secure to the more then 40 dive sites that this wonderful island &#8230; </p><p><a class="more-link block-button" href="http://portugaldiving.com/2011/08/nautigraciosa-divingraciosa/">Continue reading &#187;</a>]]></description>
+They can take you fast and secure to the more then 40 dive sites that this wonderful island &#8230; </p><p><a class="more-link block-button" href="https://portugaldiving.com/2011/08/nautigraciosa-divingraciosa/">Continue reading &#187;</a>]]></description>

 <content:encoded><![CDATA[<p style="text-align: center;"><a href="http://www.divingraciosa.com/" rel="http://www.divingraciosa.com" target="_blank"><img class="aligncenter size-full wp-image-1080 colorbox-1043" title="Centro-Nautico-Graciosa" src="http://portugaldiving.com/wp-content/uploads/2011/08/Centro-Nautico-Graciosa.gif" alt="" width="150" height="150" /></a></p>